joshcanhelp/josh-to-11/input/symlinked/posts/2010-02-03-give-someone-a-social-hand-and-write-a-review.md

 ---
-title: "Give someone a social hand and write a review"
+title: Give someone a social hand and write a review
-excerpt: "A reminder to get out there and write reviews about the stores and products you can’t live without and the ones you want to annihilate."
+excerpt: A reminder to get out there and write reviews about the stores and products you can’t live without and the ones you want to annihilate.
-modified: 2016-04-01 03:03:59
+modified: 2016-04-01T03:03:59.000Z
-tags: ["Facebook", "Twitter", "Social Media", "Community"]
+wpid: 1380
+tags:
+  - Facebook
+  - Twitter
+  - Social Media
+  - Community
 featured_img: /_images/2010/02/thumbs_up.jpg
-wpid: 1380
 ---